Dubai Sports Council joins forces with Desert Vipers in key sustainability project

 A two-time European champion and Olympic silver medallist over 1,500 metres, the Frenchman achieved nine world records during his career

-Dubai Sports Council (DSC) will join forces with the Desert Vipers cricket team in a bid to enhance sustainability in sports while aligning with the UAE government’s strategic plan for the sports sector 2024-2033.
+Dubai Sports Council (DSC) has joined forces with the Desert Vipers cricket team in a bid to enhance sustainability in sports while aligning with the UAE government’s strategic plan for the sports sector 2024-2033.

 Addressing a press conference on Friday, Saeed Hareb, Secretary General of Dubai Sports Council, said: “An agreement has been reached to unify efforts, focusing on integrating sustainability applications in sports stadiums and tournaments.
 “This collaboration will encompass awareness campaigns and practical applications to make events and sports more sustainable and environmentally friendly.